 Have you heard of the Japanese mafia yakuza?
 Do you know how they are organized?
 What are your codes of conduct?
-How do the Japanese view yakuza?
-In this article, we’ll see everything about Yakuza.
+How the Japanese view the yakuza?
+In this article we will see everything about the yakuza.

-Yakuza [ヤクザ] is the name of the largest criminal faction in Japan and the world.
-It is also known as Gokudō [極道].
-There are more than 100,000 members around the world belonging to the crime syndicate Yakuza.
+yakuza [ヤクザ] is the name of the biggest criminal faction in Japan and the world.
+She is also known as Gokudo [極道].
+There are more than 100,000 members around the world belonging to the crime syndicate. yakuza.

 Definition – What is Yakuza?

-For the Japanese police and press, this criminal organization is called Bōryokudan [暴力団], whose meaning is “Violence Group”, but members usually refer to themselves as Ninkyō dantai [任侠団体], which means "Chivalrous Organization".
+To the Japanese police and press, this criminal organization is called the Bōryokudan [暴力団], meaning “Group of Violence”, but members often refer to themselves as Ninkyō dantai [任侠団体], which means "Chivalrous Organization".

-The yakuza have a code of conduct and are very organized like the ancient samurai.
-Its members follow a code of rules based on loyalty and fidelity, they also have some obligations such as not hiding money from the group, not going to the police and never disobeying a superior's order.
+You yakuza have a code of conduct and are very organized like the ancient samurai.
+Its members follow a code of rules based on loyalty and fidelity, they also have some obligations such as not hiding money from the group, not going to the police and never disobeying the order of a superior.

 According to the members themselves, they do not commit crimes and carry out activities legally.
-Although some commit crimes, many make investments and offer protection for some establishments.
+Although some commit crimes, many make investments and offer protection to some establishments.

 Origin – How did the Yakuza Mafia come about?

-It is believed that yakuza emerged in the mid Edo Period (1603 – 1868).
+It is believed that the yakuza emerged in the middle of Edo period (1603 – 1868).
 They were divided into 2 groups:

 - Tekiya [的屋] – Peddlers or traders who sold illicit, stolen or poor quality goods;